 If you are a fan of the hand-scraped look and the surface of your floor is treated that way, then be aware that you will also lose some of the scrapes after the refinishing process.
 However, this depends on how heavy the scraping is.

 If the surface of your engineered wood floor is already stained, due to the sanding and refinishing process, you will also lose some of the colours and there will most probably be some colour difference.
 This is not a bad thing if you want to change the colour generally, but if you want to stick to the same stain, you can always go very close to the natural stain, since there are so many staining and dying products offered on the market and different shades can be mixed, so the perfect colour match to be achieved.
 Don’t worry, because your professional refinisher can achieve a uniform and even look.

-When it comes to the finish itself, after the sanding and refinishing process, the finish will be different (in most of the cases).
+When it comes to the finish itself, after the sanding and refinishing process, the finish will be different (in most cases).
 Most of the engineered wood manufacturers use aluminium oxide as a finish, but refinishing professionals do not use such products.
 Most commonly your engineered wood floor will be re-finished with a professional oil-based polyurethane or a commercial water-based polyurethane.
 Both types of finishes are very durable, hard-wearing and visually improve the appearance of wood.

 So here it is, you already know everything you should be aware of, when planning to sand and refinish your engineered wood floor.
 Do not be afraid and do not hesitate, because every re-finishing treatment is recommended every now and then and is beneficial.